fsn-dev/fsn-rpc-api/README.md

 ##### Return

-`JSON`, The detail of the TimeLock balance.
+`DATA`, The detail of the TimeLock balance.

 ##### Example
 ```js